scikit-build/scikit-build-core/README.md

 - The extensionlib integration is missing
 - No hatchling plugin yet
 - The docs are not written
-- The logging system doesn't work very well
+- The logging system isn't ideal yet
 - Dedicated entrypoints still need to be designed
 - No support for other targets besides install
 - C++17 is required for the test suite because it's more fun than C++11/14
 - No support for caching between builds
 - No editable mode support
-- No extra directories (like headers) supported yet
+- No extra wheel directories (like headers) supported yet

-Included modules:

-- `.cmake` `CMake`/`CMakeConfig`: general interface for building code
-- `.fileapi`: Interface for reading the CMake File API
-- `.builder`: Generalized backend builder and related helpers
-- `.pyproject`: PEP 517 builder (used by the PEP 517 interface)
-- `.build`: The PEP 517 interface
-- `.setuptools`: The setuptools Extension interface (and PEP 517 hooks)
-- `.setuptools.build_api`: Wrapper injecting build requirements
-- `.settings`: The configuration system, reading from pyproject.toml, PEP 517 config, and envvars
+- Windows ARM support missing
+- No Limited API / Stable ABI support yet

 Features over classic Scikit-build: